Code-Institute-Submissions/AdventureCall/README.md

 fantasy aspect of the game.
 Users felt that there could have been more references to the show and there was a suggestion that there could have been more interaction between the player and the guide character Falconhoof.
 Overall the testers thought that the main objective of the first user story was met as the game was enjoyable to workout and the little fireworks gif at the end provided a nice bookend to the experience.
+The timer provides some impetus to the player and creates some tension as well as giving them a 'score' to aim for after they have completed the game once.
+This provides a more competitive experience as they try to beat their previous best time.

 After the intial tests I found that it was a bit more intuitive to hit the enter key to start the initial game after typing in your name so this funtionality was added into the game to improve user experience.